rise-tools/rise-tools/README.md

 Step 1.
 Checkout and run `npm install`

-You can develop by running the Rise app in the iOS simulator.
+You can develop by running the Playground in the iOS simulator.

-Step 2. `cd apps/rise-mobile && npm start`
+Step 2. `cd apps/mobile && npm start`

 Then run the Websocket server, which is focused on the LED art project and various integrations.

-Step 3. `cd apps/server && npm start`
+Step 3. `cd example/server && npm start`

-Finally, open up Rise app and create new connection that points to the Websocket server.
+Finally, open up the mobile app and create new connection that points to the Websocket server.

+> ![NOTE]
+> If you are using VSCode, you can run a task: "Start all servers" to do all the above at once.

 ## Big TODOs:

-- Publish Rise app to the iOS and Android app stores
+- Publish the Playground to the iOS and Android app stores
-- Publish packages to NPM under the `@react-native-templates` org:
+- Publish packages to NPM under the `@final-ui` org
-  - `core`
-  - `ws-source-client`
-  - `ws-source-server`
-  - `tamagui-components` and/or `rise-components`
-- RNT Documentation
+- Documentation
-- Rise app Website
+- Landing page
 - API Reference
-- Move lighting-related server code to independent repo
+- Move lighting-related server code (`example`) to independent repo
 - Improve type safety across the system
 - Web support